 One of Lithuania national dishes – the Cepelinai (Zeppelin) Dumpling.
-The outer layer is made of potatoes and is chewy texture similar to Chinese glutinous rice dumpling and the inside holds juicy moist minced lamb.
+The outer layer is made of potatoes and is a chewy texture similar to Chinese glutinous rice dumplings and the inside holds a juicy moist minced lamb.
 Foreigners may find the meal hard for their stomachs but it is very popular among Lithuanians.
 It is also one of the cheapest meals of its size you may get in restaurants.

 Lithuanian cuisine is generally mild.
-Potatoes and rye bread are the staple foods and pork are the favorite meat, followed by beef and chicken.
+Potatoes and rye bread are the staple foods and pork are the favourite meat, followed by beef and chicken.

 A very hearty diet that Lithuanians dine on and the tray of rye bread and cured meats are just the starters of the meal.

 Accommodation of choice in Vilnius

 Our accommodation at Vilnius – The Barbacan Apartments.
-It is located in the Old Town of Vilnius, a 2-minute walk from the Old Town Square.
+It is located in the Old Town of Vilnius, a 2-minute walk from Old Town Square.
 The apartment complex overlooks the bohemian Uzupio district.

 The cosy living room.
 The TV has CNBC but mostly Lithuanian channels.

-The picture on the wall is tad undersized to enhance the room aesthetics but it’s still great for a good night sleep.
+The picture on the wall is a tad undersized to enhance the room aesthetics but it’s still great for a good night sleep.

 The full-fitted kitchen, with oven, dish-washer, fridge and all the crockeries and utensils you need if you need to prepare a full meal.

-The apartment balcony, perfect place to enjoy the -5-8’C winter chill.
+The apartment balcony, the perfect place to enjoy the -5-8’C winter chill.

 View of dawn from the balcony at 7.30am.
 The sunrise is not due for another hour but the city is already getting busy with school children walking to school and cars buzzing on the roads.

-Bathroom is equipped with washer, air exhaust and heated towel racks.
-Fairly well-designed with toilet seat cover made of wood so its more comfy during winter chill.
+The bathroom is equipped with a washer, air exhaust and heated towel racks.
+Fairly well-designed with a toilet seat cover made of wood so it’s comfier during the winter chill.

-This off the beaten track to Vilnius, Lithuania served to open my eyes what interesting surprises the Baltic region can offer.
-In fact, most of my friends were clueless where Lithuania is nor were they able differentiate between Balkan from the Baltic, just like how many Europeans still thought Singapore is a part of China.
+This off the beaten track to Vilnius, Lithuania served to open my eyes to what interesting surprises the Baltic region can offer.
+In fact, most of my friends were clueless about where Lithuania is nor were they able to differentiate between Balkan from the Baltic, just like how many Europeans still thought Singapore is a part of China.